efinite/utile.tables/README.md

 [![Total Downloads](https://cranlogs.r-pkg.org/badges/grand-total/utile.tables)](https://CRAN.R-project.org/package=utile.tables)

 ## Overview
-A collection of functions to make building customized ready-to-export tables for publication purposes easier and creating summaries of large datasets for review a breeze.
-Includes methods for automatically building a table from data or building the table row-by-row.
+Methods to make building customized, ready-to-export tables for publication purposes easier and creating summaries of large datasets for review a breeze.

 ## Functions
-### > "build_"
-- `build_row()`: Generates a summarizing table row from a column of data.
-- `build_row_()`: Creates a copy of `build_row()` with built in data and pre-specified options for row formatting.
-- `build_table()`: Summarizes multiple columns of data as rows in a table.
-Can work in an automated fashion or with manually specified options.
-It is essentially a wrapper for `build_row()`.
+- `build_table()`: Summarizes various types of data objects as tables.
+Can work in an automated fashion (all columns/terms in provided data) or with manually specified options.
-- `build_footer()`: Creates a footer row specifying types of summary statistics and tests used.

-### > "build_event_"
-- `build_event_row()`: Generates a summarizing table row for a parameter (column) in a time-to-event model.
+- `build_row()`: Generates a summarizing table for raw factor, logical, and numeric data.
-- `build_event_row_()`: Creats a copy of `build_event_row()` with a built-in fit and pre-specified options for row formating.
-- `build_event_table()`: Summarizes multiple parameters (columns) in a time-to-event model.
-Can work in an automated fashion or with manually specified options.
-Also supports both univariate and multivariate approaches.
-It is essentially a wrapper for `build_event_row()`.
+- `build_model()`: Given a base model object, build new models with specified columns and summarize their results.
+Can work in an automated fashion (all columns in model data) or with manually specified options.